Using the Spot Database

 When you right-click on a Spot Database Entry, SpotCollector displays a pop-up menu from which you can choose to

-When you double-click on a Spot Database Entry, SpotCollector's notifies the DXLab applications DXView, DXKeeper, WinWarbler, Pathfinder, and Commander if they are currently running, and sends them information as described below.
+When you double-click on a Spot Database Entry whose mode is not a K1JT mode (FT4, FT8, JT65, JT65A, JT65B, JT65B2, JT65C, JT65C2, or JT9), SpotCollector notifies the DXLab applications DXView, DXKeeper, WinWarbler, Pathfinder, and Commander if they are currently running, and sends them information as described below.
 If you have specified a Digital Mode Application other than WinWarbler -- like MultiPSK -- then SpotCollector sends it information as described below.

 SpotCollector maintains a history of up to 64 selected spots.
 The and buttons traverse that history backwards and forwards respectfully, QSYing the transceiver if Commander is running.
+Depressing the CTRL key while clicking either button will enable AutoScroll mode.

 Navigating the Spot Database

 You can scroll through the entries in the Spot Database using the vertical scrollbar along the right-hand margin of the Spot Database Display.
 A set of four VCR-style buttons located above the vertical scrollbar give you one-click access to the first, previous, next, and last Spot Database Entry.
-Clicking the last button places the Spot Database Display in Autoscroll mode; with Autoscroll mode enabled, new Spot Database entries are added to the Spot Database Display, and the display scrolls vertically to make these new entries visible.
+Normally, SpotCollector operates with its Autoscroll mode enabled, meaning that the Spot Database Display is automatically scrolled so that the most recent addition is always visible.
 While this is convenient when scanning for DX, the automatic scrolling can be problematic when inspecting an entry in detail.
-Vertically or horizontally scrolling the Spot Database Display, or navigating via the first, previous, or next buttons disables Autoscroll mode so that the selected entry remains visible even as new entries are added to the Spot Database; clicking or double-clicking a Spot Database Entry while depressing the Shift key also disables Autoscroll mode, as does clicking or double-clicking a Spot Database Entry in its left-most column.
-When Autoscroll is disabled, the words "Autoscroll Disabled" blink in blue font beneath the first, previous, last, and next buttons.
-If new Spot Database entries are added while Autoscroll is disabled, the words "Autoscroll Disabled" blink in red font.
-Enabling Autoscroll mode by clicking the last button will display the new Spot Database entries, and clear the "Autoscroll Disabled" notification.
+Vertically or horizontally scrolling the Spot Database Display, clicking or double-clicking a Spot Database Entry while depressing the Shift key or, clicking or double-clicking a Spot Database Entry in its left-most column all disable Autoscroll mode so that the selected Spot Database Entry remains visible even as new Spot Database Entries are added to the Spot Database.

 Generating a Spot Database Report

-Clicking the Report button generates a report with one entry for each visible Spot Datbase entry, and places that report in a file in SpotCollector''s Reports subfolder.
+Clicking the Report button generates a report with one entry for each visible Spot Database entry, and places that report in a file in SpotCollector''s Reports subfolder.
 This fixed-format report includes the following items:

 Deleting a Spot Database Entry

-To delete a Spot Database Entry, click in it's left-most column - a black triangle will appear in this column, and the entire entry will be highlighted - and then strike the Delete key, or the CTRL-X key; if the Confirm spot deletion setting is enabled, a dialog box will appear asking you to confirm the deletion.
-This can be used to eliminate erroneous spots.
+You can also delete a Spot Database Entry by clicking in it's left-most column - a black triangle will appear in this column, and the entire entry will be highlighted - and then striking the Delete key, or the CTRL-X key; the entry will be deleted without seeking confirmation.

 Spotting DX Stations